 If Citrix Metaframe support is enabled, a Java applet will be started during login.
-This applet is not visible to the user and provides seamless support for securing Citrix client traffic through the Avaya VPN Gateway.
+This applet is not visible to the user and provides seamless support for securing Citrix client traffic through the Avaya Secure Remote Access.
 The Citrix Metaframe support feature can be used with the Citrix Program Neighborhood as well as Citrix Nfuse, Citrix Web Interface and Citrix Presentation Server application portals through the internal or external Portal link types.
 See Chapter 11, "Group Links" for instructions.
-Citrix Metaframe support is disabled by default (see VPN Gateways>VPN #>Portal Display>General).
+Citrix Metaframe support is disabled by default (see VPN Gateways>SRA name>Portal>General).